SumoLogic/sumologic-documentation/docs/search/search-query-language/operators.md

 ---
 ## hash

-<details><summary><small>The hash operator uses a cryptographic hash algorithm to obscure data into a random string value.
+<details><summary><small>The <code>hash</code> operator uses a cryptographic hash algorithm to obscure data into a random string value.
 The operator supports MD5, SHA1, SHA2, and MurmurHash3 algorithms.
 The default is MD5 if no algorithm is specified.</small></summary>

 This is helpful when working with sensitive data such as email addresses, usernames, credit cards, and social security numbers.
 Each unique value will have a unique hash code allowing you to maintain anonymity.